mclubb/LearningNode/README.md

-# LearningNode
+# Learning Node

-This is my attempt at learning node and what it can do.
+*This is my attempt at learning node and what it can do.*

 ## Coding Journal